 The x axis may be drawn by set xzeroaxis and removed by unset xzeroaxis.
 Similar commands behave similarly for the y, x2, y2, and z axes. set zeroaxis ... (no prefix) acts on the x, y, and z axes jointly.
-Syntax:

 By default, these options are off.
-The selected zero axis is drawn with a line of type <line_type>, width line_width>, color <colorspec>, and dash type <dashtype> (if supported by the terminal driver currently in use), or a user-defined style <line_style> (see set style line (p.
-221)).
+The selected zero axis is drawn with a line of type e_type>, width e_width>, color <colorspec>, and dash type <dashtype> (if supported by the terminal driver currently in use), or a user-defined style e_style> (see set style line (p.
+223)).